Billingham

-Billingham is a town and civil parish in the Borough of Stockton-on-Tees, County Durham, England.
-The town is on the north side of the River Tees and is governed by Stockton-on-Tees Borough Council.
-The settlement had previously formed its own borough but was overshadowed by its neighbour.
-The town had a population of 35,165 at the 2011 Census.
+Billingham is a town and civil parish in County Durham, England.
+The town is on the north side of the River Tees and is governed as part of the Borough of Stockton-on-Tees unitary authority.
+It had a population of 33,927, in the 2021 census.

-The town was founded circa.
-650 by a group of Angles known as Billa's people, which is where the name Billingham is thought to have originated.
-In modern history, the chemical industry, and in particular the company ICI, has played an important role in the growth of Billingham.
-Today ICI no longer operates in Billingham, having been replaced by other companies.
+The settlement has existed since Anglo-Saxon times as a village.
+A post-Second World War town centre was built north of the old village centre on the town's grange.
+It was a township, with an urban district, from 1923, until 1968, when it was absorbed into the County Borough of Teesside, and later part of the county of Cleveland.

+Billingham is home to the Billingham Manufacturing Plant which is a major producer of chemicals for agriculture.

 History

-Early centuries

-A clue to Billingham's early origins is seen in the prominent Anglo-Saxon tower of St Cuthbert's Parish Church.
-The tower was built c.
-AD 1000, but elements of a late-7th/early-8th-century nave also remain.
+The town was settled by Angles and has a name either meaning Billa's people's home or bill-shaped hill people's home.
+The town was in one of the Northumbrian regiones.
+This regione is thought to cover much of the land of northern Teesdale and had late Viking rule.
+It was later broken up with Billingham in the Hartness district, then into a small shire called Billinghamshire.

+St Cuthbert's Parish Church has elements dating back to the late-7th/early-8th-century in its nave and a tower dating c.
+AD 1000.
 There is also a 7th-century grave-marker from the church in the British Museum.

 Chemical industry and ICI

-With the declaration of the First World War, a high demand for explosives led to a massive expansion of Billingham.
+The town's chemical industry started in the early 1900s.
 In 1917, the town was chosen to be the site of a new chemical works supplying ammonia for the war.
-However, the plant wasn't completed until 1920, after the war had ended.
+However, the plant was not completed until 1920, after the war had ended.
 The Brunner Mond Company took over the site and converted it to manufacture fertilisers.
 In December 1926, Brunner Mond merged with three other chemical companies to form Imperial Chemical Industries (ICI), who took control of the plant.
+With the World Wars creating a high demand for explosives it led to a massive expansion of Billingham and post-Second World War a new town centre was built.
 ICI began to produce plastics at Billingham in 1966.

 Aldous Huxley visited the newly opened and technologically advanced Brunner and Mond plant at ICI and gave a detailed account of the processes he saw.
 The introduction to the most recent print of Brave New World states that Huxley was inspired to write the novel by this Billingham visit.
 Henry Thorold in the Shell Guide to County Durham states: